 - Highly-Skilled Mental Health Professionals: The psychologists, psychiatrists, and other mental health professionals at Safe House thoroughly understand the genesis and symptoms of work addiction.
 Slowly and steadily, they wean individuals from the compulsive need to work and replace it with healthier behaviours.
-Our staff members are proficient in various therapies, including Cognitive Behaviour Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Employee Assistance Programme (EAP), etc.
+Our staff members are proficient in various work addiction treatments and therapies, including Cognitive Behaviour Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Employee Assistance Programme (EAP), etc.

 - Group Interventions: Our group discussions and therapy sessions provide a sense of community and courage to individuals dealing with work addiction.
 We organise innovative activities to help patients collectively work towards healing from their addiction.